-The contemporary photographer who gave new life to this ethereal painting with her photography is Annie Leibovitz.
+The famous contemporary photographer who gave new life to this ethereal painting with her photography is Annie Leibovitz.
 The photo was created especially for Vogue and it features the talented actress Jessica Chastain (who has been twice nominated for an Academy Award for best actress).

 7. Egon Schiele and Peter Lindberg

 There’s a truly starry trio involved with this one: the Austrian painter Egon Schiele, the successful American actress Julianne Moore, and the German fashion photographer Peter Lindbergh.